NSLS-II-BMM/BeamlineManual/docs/automation.rst

 The green cell in the first row is used to input the names of all the people involved in the experiment, as explained above.

-As explained above, row 6, row with an entirely green background, is used to specify the default values for all the parameters.
+As explained above, row 6, the row with the lime-green background, is used to specify the default values for all the parameters.
 The concept here is to try to avoid having to input repetitive information.
 For instance, in this case, all measurements will be made at the Fe K edge.
 The element and edge are all specified in the